 Spread the love by creating custom necklaces.
 This way your teachers can wear them close to their hearts.
 Jewelry is a timeless accessory, from everyday wear to formal occasions.
 From necklaces, bracelets, rings and everything in between, high-quality jewelry is a beautiful way to give the gift of personalized elegance.

 4. Teacher Supplies

 The best teacher appreciation gifts are ones that they can use again and again.
-Compile teacher supplies like notepads, magnets and markers for a practical gift.
+When considering what to gift an amazing teacher, be sure to ask yourself whether it can be used every day.
+Since a day at work might be filled with notetaking, research, and brainstorming, it would be wise to consider office gifts that are both functional and thoughtful.
+Compile teacher supplies like notepads, magnets, and markers for a practical gift.

 5. Personalized Candles